 - Multimedia – webcam videos, podcasts, screencasts, etc.

 - Post Materials to Canvas

 Communicate With Your Students

-Use Canvas to send class-wide email notification of how to access Canvas, what material is there, and where to find it inside the site (Announcements, Files, etc.).
+Use Canvas to send a class-wide email notification on how to access Canvas, what material is there, and where to find it inside the site (Announcements, Files, etc.).

 Creating Your Materials